BardicDefense/purple-hack/README.md

 | Initial Material Expenditure | 5,000d. minimum\* |

 _\*A 5,000d. expenditure will allow the sage to operate at 50% of normal efficiency, and for each additional 250d. thereafter, the sage will add 1% to efficiency until 90% is reached (upon expenditure of 15,000d.).
 After 90%, to achieve 100% efficiency the cost per 1% is 1,000d. (for the obviously erudite and rare tomes, special supplies and equipment, etc. - assuming such are available, of course).
 All told, expenditures must be 25,000d. for 100% sage efficiency in specific and exacting question areas._
+A sage can translate any language associated with their specialist field, costing 50d. per inscription or per page of text.
+A sage can also identify items and answer basic questions relating to their specialist field, costing 100d. per consultation.
+Longer employment requires a full commitment from a player character and full hiring as noted above.

 **Scribe**: Practiced in the art of writing, a typical scribe is expected to keep records, write letters and copy documents.
 Others may possess additional skills, such as cartography, counterfeiting, cryptography, illuminating or the ability to write, read or otherwise comprehend more than one language.
 Such accomplished individuals might command up to ten times the standard wage.